 Stay connected as your education continues.

 New housing options open for you at WSU after your freshman year.
 You can always stick with regular residence halls – and many students do.
 But if you want to change things up, you’ve got options.

 Age-restricted residence halls

-Two WSU residence halls are set aside for students 19-20 or older.
+Two WSU residence halls are set aside for students 19 and older.
 They give you the benefits of hall life with a bit more quiet and privacy than the all-ages halls.
 And all of the suites have fridges and kitchenettes, so dining-hall meal plans are optional.

 McEachern Hall is for students 19 and older and features maximum privacy for residents.